ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mydlink/README.md

 Allows to control power sockets or motion detectors from [D-Link](https://eu.dlink.com/uk/en/for-home/smart-home) from within ioBroker.

+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.
+This also helps with supporting new devices.

 Currently tested devices:

 | Model | Type  | Image |